M-Yahia2011/MyNotes/README.md

 # MyNotes

-A flutter clone of ColorNote app
+A flutter semi-clone of the ColorNote app